-This little monkey seems to have lot going for it, right?
-It’s adorable, it has great hair and it gets to hang out in a beautiful Colombian forest all day.
-Unfortunately, the Cotton-Top Tamarin is critically endangered.
-So what does a conservation minded traveler need to know about the Cotton-Top before travel to Columbia?
+Well, who wouldn’t want to get a live view of this little monkey?
+It has a lot going for it; it’s adorable, it has great hair and it gets to hang out in a beautiful Colombian forest all day.
+Unfortunately, the Cotton-top Tamarin is critically endangered.

-And if a shrinking forest weren’t bad enough, there is also an illegal pet trade for the Cotton-Tops.
-Google it and you can find any number of sites willing to sell you a Cotton-Top Tamarin for $6,000.
-Second thought, don’t Google it, it will just make you mad.
+If a shrinking forest weren’t bad enough, there is also an illegal pet trade for the Cotton-tops.
+Google it and you can find any number of sites willing to sell you a Cotton-top for $3,800.
 Why anyone would want to purchase a critically endangered species is beyond me.
-But Colombia is a poor country that was plagued by civil war for half of the 20th century.
+I blame the buyers but it’s hard to blame the sellers.
+Colombia is a poor country that was plagued by civil war for half of the 20th century.
 I am sympathetic enough to understand why a cash-strapped local would consider selling a monkey.

 Enter Rosamira Guillen and Proyecto Titi